-From March 3rd, 2020, certificates for pseudonyms will only be issued from the internal non-public intermediate CA.
+From March 3rd, 2020, certificates for external employees and pseudonyms will only be issued from the internal nonpublic intermediate CA.

 Table 5 contains the full Subject Distinguished Name (Subject DNs) of the specified certification authorities in accordance with the name forms in Chapter 3.1.1 et seq. as well as the certificate validity.